Basil Stewart: Other associations

 Stewart is also a member of various associations.
 He is the President of the Federation of Canadian Municipalities, and a member of the Federation of Prince Edward Island Municipalities, and National Board of Directors to Sustainable Municipal Infrastructure.
 In the past, he was also served as Chair of Atlantic Caucus in 1998 and Chair of National Economic Development Committee from 1998–2000.

 In 2015, he was named to the National Capital Commission.
 In 2017, Stewart was named to the Order of Canada.

 Lawsuit against David Griffin

 Mayor Stewart and city council of Summerside filed a lawsuit against Deputy Police Chief David Griffin in 1997.
-The case is still in the courts as of October 2010 appealing the payment of interest on the damages owed to Griffin based on a judgement in March 2006 by Supreme Court Justice Wayne Cheverie who ruled in favour of Griffin in his malicious prosecution suit against the city.
+The case was still in the courts as of October 2010 appealing the payment of interest on the damages owed to Griffin based on a judgement in March 2006 by Supreme Court Justice Wayne Cheverie who ruled in favour of Griffin in his malicious prosecution suit against the city.